 I didn’t sleep well last night, but that didn’t change the fact it was time for work.
 All those beers watching football yesterday didn’t help, either.
 I shut off my alarm and sat back on the bed.
 I scrubbed at the heavy stubble on my face.
 No getting away without shaving today.

-Putting weight on my left leg was more of a joy than usual.
+Putting weight on my left leg had been a joy.
+That knee wasn’t any happier than the rest of me – in fact it hurt worse than usual.
 I knew that misstep at the job site Friday was going to come back to haunt me.
 Not doing my strengthening exercises didn’t help, either.

 The forty year-old face staring back at me from the bathroom mirror looked as tired as I felt.
 I ran my hand through my thick but prematurely gray hair; I needed a haircut.
 I patted my stomach and grimaced at how it jiggled.
-I promised once again to get back into shape -- like I had every day for the past five years or so.
+I promised once again to get back into shape – like I had every day for the past five or so years.

 Grabbing my work bag I limped out to my truck.
 Cliché, I know: a guy who works at construction sites drives a truck.
 Half the time I parked in a paved parking lot and worked in an office.
 It was the other half of the time when I needed it.

 What I really needed today were my ultra-polarized prescription shades and maybe the sunscreen in my bag, depending how long I was on site.
-My backpack held those items along with my Corps of Engineers hardhat and my nifty inflatable PFD -- an inflatable personal flotation device or ‘life jacket’ for the uninformed in the audience.
+My backpack held those items along with my Corps of Engineers hardhat and my nifty inflatable PFD – an inflatable personal flotation device or ‘life jacket’ for the uninformed in the audience.
 Working on the water you’d better slather that sunscreen on every place you have exposed places, and the higher the SPF the better.
-Reflected sunlight can cause sunburn inside your ears even on a cold fall day.
-Ask me how I know.
+Reflected sunlight can cause sunburn inside your nostrils even on a cold fall day.
+Ask me how I know!

 As a senior district engineer I didn’t really need to be out here checking on a project for the third day in a row.
 I was senior enough to have minions now, my minions all know their jobs, and I hate micro-management as much as they do.
 One of my minions was out here cutting her teeth as a sub-project lead, however, so I felt I needed to swing by.

 Beth was good, just green.
-She worked her way up through the ranks in the district as a heavy equipment operator while going to engineering school at night; she had the knowledge to manage this job, as well as the people skills, but this was also her first time running part of a project and it was entirely on the river.
+She worked her way up through the ranks in the district as a heavy equipment operator; she had the knowledge to manage this job, as well as the people skills, but this was also her first project and it was entirely on the river.
 The Mighty Mississippi wasn’t very forgiving.
 I knew the rest of the guys would watch out for her, but you can never underestimate Old Man River.

-Standing five-foot-four in her steel-toed work boots, I dwarfed Beth at six-six in mine.
-The thirty-four year-old blonde cutie made jeans, a twill work shirt, and her float-coat look damned good; if my heart wasn’t a cold, dead cinder -- and I wasn’t her boss -- she’d have more than my professional attention.
+With her standing at five-foot-four in her steel-toed work boots, I dwarfed Beth at six-six in mine.
+The thirty-four year-old blonde cutie made jeans, a twill work shirt, and her float-coat look damned good; if my heart wasn’t a cold, dead cinder – and if I wasn’t her boss – she’d have more than my professional attention.
 Her husband might take issue with that, too.
 Still, it was hard not to smile around her.